 His true notoriety came to light when he began executing important government officials just because he felt like it.
 Along with his bloodthirsty nature, he also possessed a noticeable physical strength and brute force which made him a formidable adversary in battle.
 A heavy drinker, he was known to be perpetually drunk and would make important state decisions while under the influence of alcohol.

 6. Emperor Yang of Sui (Ancient China)

-5. Vlad The Impaler (Rome)
+5. Vlad the Impaler (Ottoman Empire)

-4. Ivan IV The Terrible
+4. Ivan IV the Terrible

 1. Genghis Khan

 Born under the name of Temujin, Genghis Khan was a Mongolian warrior and ruler who went on to create the largest empire in the world – the Mongol Empire.
 From 1206 to 1227, for 21 years, his troops marauded through northeast Asia destroying any tribes that got in their way and conquering nearly 12 million square miles (31 million square kilometers) of land.
 Genghis Khan was ruthless in his expansion.
 He created a bloodbath that swept through Asia and Europe, leaving behind millions of dead.
 As gory as this unprecedented expansion was, he did successfully modernize the Mongolian culture that had now spread well beyond its original borders.
 He was also known to be tolerant of other religions and gave full religious freedom to everyone in his empire as long as they paid him taxes.